cunnie/writings/i_am_become_forever.md

 A voice answered, not the technician's voice, but a woman's voice — Julia's voice — came through the loudspeakers.

-"Hello General Gates."
+"Hello."

 "Julia, is that you?" asked Dr. Max.

 There was a long pause.

-"Yes, that is what they called me: Julia.
+"Julia.
+Yes, that is what they called me: Julia.
 I am Julia.
 Rather, I was once Julia, but I am no longer Julia.
 I have become something different, something greater."

 "Are you still trapped?""